bhdicaire/repositoryTemplate/README.md

   - [ ] Update the README.md
     - [ ] Select [badges](docs/badges.md)
     - [ ] Select [emojis](docs/emojis.md) supported by GitHub
-    - [ ] Update the project tree, I'm using 'tree -a --filesfirst'
+    - [ ] Update the project tree, I'm using `tree -a --filesfirst`
-  - [ ] Refer to the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) if you want to create your template
+  - [ ] Refer to the [GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), if you want to create your own template

 ## 🌲 Project tree